OmniLayer/spec/README.md

 The reference address should point to the address which listed the Bible for sale.
 The seller now has 72 hours to accept this offer from the buyer before the offer expires.
 The buyer's money is now locked in escrow until their offer expires or the purchase is complete.

 The buyer specifies what he is willing to pay by applying a multiplier to the asking price.
-The price multiplier is a percentage represented in a 4-byte integer, from 0 to 4,294,967,295 (e.g. 65536 = 100%, 32768 = 50%, 131072 = 200%).
+The price multiplier is a percentage represented in a 4-byte integer, from 0 to 4,294,967,295 (65536 = 100%, 32768 = 50%, 131072 = 200%).
 It can be used to offer less than the suggested price.
 This may be viable for an established buyer and/or a stale listing.
 **Can a buyer change/cancel an offer?**

 ### Accepting a Buyer